A Minnesota PBS Initiative

 An all-star band performed iconic music from Jimi Hendrix, Buffalo Springfield, Aretha Franklin, Bob Dylan, Janis Joplin, Creedence Clearwater Revival, and many more.
 These musical performances were punctuated with readings by Minnesota veterans and activists, selected from Rolling Stone’s #1 Music Book for 2015, We Gotta Get Out of This Place.

-We invite you to explore clips from the concert below!
+We invite you to explore the full concert and clips from the concert below!

 FOR WHAT IT’S WORTH